mandeepb29/namaste-react/Notes/Hooks/LetsGetHooked.md

 this is used to create a state variable.
 A state variable is a special kind of variable, which is when updated the react re-renders the UI.
 OR we can say when state variable changes react re-renders the UI.

-**Note: React is very optimized in rerendering the DOM, it uses virtual DOM for this which we will learn in coming function, but the main power of react comes due to this very fast rendering logic.**
+**Note: React is very optimized in rerendering the DOM, it uses virtual DOM, but the main power of react comes due to this very fast rendering algorithm (React Fiber).**

 **Fun fact: The react name is based on being reactive to the changes in the data.
 The UI should be reactive to the data it displays**